P. Samuthirakani: Early life

-Samuthirakani was born on 26 April 1973 in Seithur, Rajapalayam, Tamil Nadu.
+Samuthirakani was born on 26 April 1973 in Seithur, Virudhunagar, Tamil Nadu.
 He did his B.Sc. in mathematics from the Rajapalayam Rajus College and he also earned a Bachelor of Law from Ambedkar Law College.
 However, he aimed to become an actor.
-He has said that people used to tell him that he did not have the physical appearance or talent necessary to be an actor.
+He has said that people used to tell him that he did not have the physical appearance or necessary talent to be an actor.

 Career

 In 1997, he joined as an assistant director under Sundar K. Vijayan.
 He was then noticed by K. Balachander and was recruited as assistant director for Balachander's 100th film Paarthale Paravasam.
 He also assisted Balachander in the mega-serial Anni telecasted by Jaya TV.
 Samuthirakani recalled that the work experience he gained under Balachander helped him in many ways while shooting Arasi and Selvi, the mega-serial telecasted in Sun TV, which were massive hits among housewives.

 In the early 2000s, Samuthirakani began his career as a director.
 He notably launched a shelved film titled Uyir Nanbanukku starring Cheran, before making Unnai Charanadaindhen (2003) for S. P. B. Charan.

 He worked as an assistant director for K. Balachander in Parthale Paravasam (2001) and Poi (2006) and for Ameer in Paruthiveeran (2007).

 However, it was the success of Naadodigal (2009) that established Samuthirakani as a director.
 Since then he has directed films such as Poraali (2011), Nimirndhu Nil (2014) and Appa (2016).
 All these films have been remade in Telugu and Kannada.
 He gained appreciation for his acting in Velaiilla Pattadhari (2014) as Dhanush's father and in Visaranai (2016) as a police inspector.

 He also played important role in Rajinikanth's film Kaala (2018).

 In 2020, he appeared in Telugu film, Ala Vaikunthapurramuloo.
 Samuthirakani's returned to directing with Naadodigal 2, a film that takes up the topic of equality.
 He played the main role in the Telugu film, Aakashavaani (2021).
 He also directed two fantasy comedy Vinodhaya Sitham (2021) and Bro (2023).

 He also played the role of Vibhishana in the Telugu superhero film Hanu-Man (2024).